-While the touristy beach areas in the southern region of Thailand like Krabi and Phuket tend to be expensive, by heading north on the overnight train from Bangkok to Chiang Mai, you’ll not only enjoy a more authentic experience, but cheap accommodation, a more relaxed vibe, magnificent mountains and vibrant hill tribes.
+While the touristy beach areas in the southern region of Thailand like Krabi and Phuket tend to be expensive, by heading north to Chiang Mai, you’ll not only enjoy a more authentic experience at its top-rated attractions, but cheap accommodation and a more relaxed vibe as well as magnificent mountains and vibrant hill tribes.
 One of the best travel values around, comfortable and private rooms can be had for less than $10 a night.
 This historic former capital is also home to many temples, and you can enjoy cheap multi-trips to nearby forests and other temples too.

 Panama (Hotel Prices & Photos)

 Panama is one of those less-visited places where you can enjoy plenty of warm weather, sunshine and beaches, yet accommodation can be had for only around $40 a night.
 It will cost you a bit more to get there due to the lesser demand, but unlike high-traffic, exotic destinations like Cancun, once you’re there, you’ll save big, and you won’t be caught up in thick tourist crowds.
 Bocas del Toro, located on the northwestern Caribbean coast, is an archipelago of nine tropical islands where you’ll find some of the best scuba diving and surf breaks in the country.
 The orange-tiled roofs and Spanish colonial architecture of old town Panama City offer a striking contrast to the skyscraper skyline across the bay, and in Casco Viejo, after dark music pours onto the street from every alley and corner.